abcdefg123123x/PatternAnalysis-2025/recognition/siameseNetwork48011343/README.md

 ## Project Overview

 Melanoma detection from dermoscopic images is a critical medical task due to the high mortality associated with late diagnosis.
 However, the ISIC 2020 dataset presents challenges such as class imbalance (few malignant cases) and visual similarity between benign and malignant lesions.
 To address this, the implemented approach combined deep metric learning and binary classification.
 This project implements a Siamese neural network with a ResNet 34 backbone that learns discriminative feature embeddings by comparing image triplets (anchor, positive, negative) and optimising a triplet loss, ensuring that embeddings of similar lesions are closer in the learned space.
-These embeddings are then passed into a binary classifier that predicts whether a lesion is benign or malignant.
-This joint setup allows the model to generalise effectively to new patient data, achieving an accuracy of greater than 0.8 (80%) on a given test set.
+These embeddings are then passed to a binary classifier that predicts whether a lesion is benign or malignant.
+This joint setup allows the model to generalise effectively to new patient data, achieving an accuracy of greater than 0.8 (goal of > 80%) on a given test set.

 ## Algorithm Description
 This implemented algorithm follows a two-stage deep learning pipeline combining metric learning and supervised classification.